 Dr. Ballantine has led multiple programs and initiatives at CHOP and Penn.
 Most recently, before being named Associate Chief Medical Officer of CHOP's hospital in King of Prussia, she was Senior Medical Director and Section Chief of Inpatient Services for the Division of General Pediatrics.
 She also founded and served as Co-director of Penn’s Master's in Education Program for Physicians and Other Health Care Providers and served as Associate Program Director of CHOP’s Pediatrics Residency Program.

-Dr. Ballantine earned her medical degree from Pennsylvania State College of Medicine.
-She completed her residency in general pediatrics at The Children’s Hospital of Philadelphia, and her master's in Education at the University of Cincinnati and Cincinnati Children’s Hospital.
+Dr. Ballantine earned her medical degree at Penn State College of Medicine.
+She completed her residency in General Pediatrics at Children’s Hospital of Philadelphia, and holds a master's in Education from the University of Cincinnati and Cincinnati Children’s Hospital Medical Center.

 Education and Training

 MD - Pennsylvania State College of Medicine, State College, PA

 General Pediatrics - Children's Hospital of Philadelphia, Philadelphia, PA

 MEd - University of Cincinnati and Cincinnati Children’s Hospital Medical Center, Cincinnati, OH

 Titles and Academic Titles

 Associate Chief Medical Officer, Middleman Family Pavilion, Children's Hospital of Philadelphia